 To become MSLL you will need to demonstrate your competence within the field of light and lighting.
-This will be achieved by demonstrating your experience based on the competencies A, B, D and E of the Engineering Competence and Commitment (UK-SPEC).
+This will be achieved by demonstrating your experience based on the competencies A, B, D and E of the Engineering Council's UK Standard for Professional Engineering Competence and Commitment (UK-SPEC).
 NB Competency C - Management is not included as this would exclude many early career lighters from applying for the new MSLL.